A counterexample to the Conjecture of Ankeny, Artin and Chowla: Related problems and conjectures

 This conjecture was introduced in \cite{HiSh22} and is still open.
-In analogy to the results of \cite{StWi88}, we want to provide the list of all squarefree $d\in [2,10^7]$ with $d\mid b$ (where $b$ is defined as above).
-Note that the first $8$ values below are well-known (see Western Number Theory Problems, 17 to 19 Dec 2019, 019:03).
+An analogue for squarefree integers fails, though.
+We provide the list of all squarefree integers $d$ with $2\leq d\leq 10^7$ and $d\mid b$ ($b$ is defined as below).
+The first $8$ values below are well-known (see Western Number Theory Problems, 17 to 19 Dec 2019, 019:03).